Srujan96/Blood-Management-System/README.md

 * Hospital ‘View requests’ page - Hospitals should be able to see the list of all the receivers who have requested for particular blood group from its blood bank.

 # Technologies:
-* front-end : HTML , CSS , JavaScript , Jquery , Bootstrap
+* Front-end : HTML , CSS , JavaScript , Jquery , Bootstrap
-* back-end : PHP, Mysqli, JSON
+* Back-end : PHP, Mysqli, JSON
 * Software : Xampp, Any browser

 # Setup and Installation